Boca Grande, Florida: Early development; status as vacation destination

+1970s to present day

 The depot was restored in the 1970s, and a number of shops, offices and a restaurant now occupy the old building.
 The railroad continued to run work trains to the south end until the phosphate port closed in 1979.
 The rail line between Arcadia and Boca Grande was abandoned in 1981.
 Thanks to the generosity of Bayard and Hugh Sharp (members of the Du Pont family who had been winter residents for many years), the community purchased the old railroad bed from CSX Corp. (the successor corporation to the old Chessie and Seaboard systems) and transformed it into a new use—Boca Grande's popular Bike Path.
 Boca Grande has always been a unique community, with a large number of wealthy winter residents rubbing elbows with the fishermen and railroad and port workers who formed the permanent, year-round working population.

 Fishing

 The Boca Grande Pass is considered one of the world's best tarpon fishing spots.

 Tarpon congregate and spawn out of passes along most of the entire rim of the Gulf of Mexico.
 The massive attraction to Boca Grande Pass is unknown and subject to many theories.
 In the spring, it appears that many of the fish's habits all along the coast are in orientation to Boca Grande Pass.
 With depths reaching near 80 ft, it is the deepest natural pass in Florida.
 It is the only major outlet of Charlotte Harbor, which is fed by two major rivers, the Peace and the Myakka.
 As the bottleneck of the harbor, the currents are strong and serve as an underwater highway for many species of fish and bait.